Thomas J. Webster

 Thomas J. Webster is an American biomedical engineer, researcher, and entrepreneur.
-Throughout his over 25-year academic career, his research group has produced several books and book chapters.
-He has over 1350 publications and has an H-index of 118.

 Education

 Webster holds a BSc degree in chemical engineering from the University of Pittsburgh (1995), and an MSc and PhD (2000) in biomedical engineering from Rensselaer Polytechnic Institute (Troy, NY).
 Rensselaer Polytechnic Institute is the oldest engineering school in the U.S.

 Research

 Webster's research has examined the multiple uses of nanotechnology.
 His studies focus on the development, production, and assessment of nanophase materials as superior biomedical materials.
-He has conducted in-depth research on the application of nanophase materials for tissue regeneration.
+He has researched on the application of nanophase materials for tissue regeneration.
 His research has focussed on hydroxyapatite, the major inorganic component to bone.
-In contrast to hydroxyapatite that had not been doped, Webster's research on osteoblast (bone-forming cells) response to hydroxyapatite doped with divalent and trivalent cations showed that osteoblast adherence and differentiation on the doped HA were boosted.
+In contrast to hydroxyapatite that had not been doped, Webster's research on osteoblast (bone-forming cells) response to hydroxyapatite doped with divalent and trivalent cations showed that osteoblast adherence and differentiation on the doped HA were increased.
 In other research, he creates surfaces with nanostructures that have been FDA-approved for implantation in tissues like bone, the spine, and dental applications.

-In addition, he is particularly involved in creating nanoparticles that may enter biofilms, lessen inflammation, and specifically target cancer cells.
+His research has included nanoparticles that may enter biofilms, lessen inflammation, and specifically target cancer cells.
 Dr. Webster was the first to identify improved tissue growth on nanomaterials.
 He was the first to identify decreased bacteria functions on nanomaterials.
 Dr. Webster was the first to establish a mathematical equation that can be used to predict nanoscale surface features to improve tissue growth, reduce infection, and limit infection.
 He trademarked this process as "Nano-Optimized", 2008.